 EECA WarmUp New Zealand: Healthy Homes

-- The main tenant has a Community Services Card.
+- The tenant or homeowner has a valid Community Services Card

-- The rental property was built before the year 2000.
+- The property was built before the year 2000

 Find out more: Sustainability Trust and Energywise